Header image

 Developing Middleware for Shopify Plus Integration

-For this project, we partnered with our Shopify Plus partner, Fracta, to create a Shopify Plus store for one of these unique products.
+For this project, we partnered with our Shopify Plus partner, Fracta, to create a Shopify custom app in the Japanese market for one of these unique products.
 Our job was to provide support for SSO login (Single Sign-On login), new account registration, a feature for customers to update their information or deactivate their account, and display the terms of service.

 We had to synchronize the client’s user information between their existing system provider and the new Shopify stores.
 We also developed the admin page for easy management when connecting the middleware application to the stores.